cucupac/backend-services/ax_scan/README.md

 # Ax Scan

-This service provides real-time knowledge on Wormhole-faciliated cross-chain transactions' statuses.
+This service provides real-time knowledge on Wormhole-faciliated and LayerZero-facilitated cross-chain transactions' statuses.